 This is a follow up story for Crimibox.
-If you're interested in reading how they got started, published over 1 year ago, check it out here.
+If you're interested in reading how they got started, published about 2 years ago, check it out here.

 Hello again!
 Remind us who you are and what business you started.

 Hi!
 My name is Jimmy Cowe, founder and Chief Murder Officer of the start-up Crimibox.
 On our webshop, people can discover the thrill of being a real-life detective by ordering and solving murder mysteries.
 Our clients (we call them detectives) are people ready for a challenging search for justice using all sorts of digital tricks.
 They’ll use social media and discover clues on the web to catch a cunning killer.

 I’ve started this company because I wanted to create something by myself.
 Be my own boss and share something with the world I could be proud of.
 The love for justice I got from working at the police.
 The will to start something of my own is all me.

 Tell us about what you’ve been up to!
 Has the business been growing?